 About the teacher:

 David Spound, M.Ed., is the founder of Valley Mindfulness, a Northampton company that offers programs in Mindfulness-Based Stress Reduction (MBSR) and Mindful Self-Compassion (MSC).
 He is certified as a teacher of MBSR by the Center for Mindfulness at UMass Medical School, the organization founded by Jon Kabat-Zinn, creator of the MBSR course.
-David is also a former staff member of Smith College and has been leading mindfulness programs at Smith for the past two years.
+David is also a former staff member of Smith College and has been leading mindfulness programs at Smith for the past three years.

 Outdoor Adventure Orientation Programs

 Under the instruction and leadership of trained Smith student leaders and professional staff from the Smith outdoor Adventure programs, first-year students will enjoy the scenic outdoors of Western Massachusetts while meeting other new students through participation in one of five Outdoor Adventure trips.
 Students will learn and practice various outdoor skills such as backcountry camping, map/compass, fire building, rock climbing, kayaking and canoeing.
 These experiences will highlight teamwork, general leadership, technical skills, communication, fun and camaraderie.